Guy King: Willie Kent and His Gents

 King was in Chicago blues singer Willie Kent's band The Gents for six years, becoming Kent's bandleader.
 After Kent died, King for a time wanted to play less and declined an offer to lead the band.
 He subsequently began his solo career.

 Solo career

 King began his solo career in 2006.
 In 2009, King released his first solo album, Livin' It, and two more albums, I Am Who I Am And It Is What It Is and By Myself.
 In 2015, King signed with Delmark Records and Delmark released his 2016 album Truth.
 In 2021 he released the studio album Joy Is Coming.

 Style and legacy

 King is known for an unusual technique of plucking the strings with the side of his thumb.
 The way King holds his guitar and plucks the strings is similar to the jazz musician Wes Montgomery.
-His style which has been described as "eclectic".
+His style has been described as "eclectic".